ngoan1608/RobotFramework_AIO/README.md

 #
 [![Attention](include/png/attention.png)](https://robotframework-aio.org)

+Attention!
+If you want to use RobotFramework AIO for test case development and/or test case execution, then please download a RobotFramework AIO installer from here: https://robotframework-aio.org .

 If you want to contribute to develop RobotFramework AIO, and therefore build it manually, then please proceed reading here.